Tony-Mortimer

 • min read

-Tune in below to Tony’s thoughts on mental health, how he’s still a little baffled by his biggest hit’s festive success and what tunes will be filling the Mortimer household this Christmas…
+Watch below to hear Tony’s thoughts on mental health, how he’s still a little baffled by his biggest hit’s festive success and what tunes will be filling the Mortimer household this Christmas…

 Stay Another Day (25th Anniversary) is released 13 December via London Records.